-When you start working out to improve your body’s strength and overall health, you do a wonderful thing for yourself.
+When you start working out to improve your body’s strength and overall health, you’re helping out yourself quite a bit.
 But on the other hand, you also open yourself up to potential athletic injuries and other problems that pop up for athletes.
 Many of these issues are much less likely to happen when you live a healthy lifestyle and practice your sport or activity safely.
 And having good form and using the right equipment will also help you get the most benefit out of your activities, so why would you want to skip out on that anyway?
 Of course, even when you’re doing all the other stuff right, accidents like broken bones or torn ligaments can still happen and rain on your parade.
 Accidents aside, to prevent worries, there are a few things you should make a part of your regular routine from maintaining a healthy diet to following R.I.C.E. when injured.
 Athletic health, after all, is a good indicator of overall health…so take care of yourself!

 Athletic Health Topics